-NOTES:
+Notes:

-- If doubt exists as to the interpretation of any question, the candidate is urged to submit with the answer paper, a clear statement of any assumptions made.
+- 1. If doubt exits as the interpretation of any question, the candidate is urged to submit with the answer paper, a clear statement of any assumptions made.

-- 2...
-This is an OPEN book exam.
-Any non-communicating calculator is permitted..
+- 2. This is an OPEN book exam.
+Any non-communicating calculator is permitted.

-- 3 Answer all 16 questions.
+- 3. Answer all 15 questions.

-- 4 Marks are as shown.
+- 4. Marks are as shown.

-- 5 Use the statistical tables provided.
+- 5. Use the statistical tables provided.

-- Name four steps that can be taken to reduce issues with respect to odour emissions when manure is spread on a farm. - Develop the recipe for composting a mixture of broiler litter, sawdust and water.
+- 1. Name five steps that can be taken to reduce nuisance issues with respect to odour emissions when manure is spread on a farm. - 2.
+Develop the recipe for composting a mixture of broiler litter, sawdust and water.
 Goal is to obtain a C:N ratio of 30:1 and moisture content of 60%. - a.
 Use attached Table A-1 from the On-Farm Composting Handbook - b.
-Express any concerns with this mixture - Describe the types of organic inputs that could be used for on farm biogas systems.
+Express any concerns with this mixture - 8 3.
+Describe 4 different organic inputs that could be used for on-farm biogas systems.
 Give pros and cons for each input.
-What are possible other uses for these materials as byproducts. - 4.
-A farmer phones you saying she has noticed manure coming out of her tile outlets.
-She surfaced applied liquid manure onto the field at normal rates.
-She is sure at the time of application, it didn't flow off the surface or flow into a catchbasin.
-What should you tell the farmer? - 5.
-Explain the chemical and volume differences between the influent and effluent streams for an anaerobic digester.
+Will there be any Ontario based regulatory issues expected for each input? - 4.
+You are the farmer's consultant.
+This farmer phones you stating he has noticed water tainted with manure coming out of the field's tile outlets.
+He has recently applied liquid manure onto the field at normal rates.
+He is sure at the time of application, it didn't flow off the surface or flow into a catchbasin.
+What should you advise the farmer? - 5.
+Explain the chemical and volume differences between the influent and effluent flows for an anaerobic digester.
 Explain changes that may be considered in a field nutrient management program to address these differences. - 6.
 What are the three key barriers to widespread adoption of biogas systems on Canadian farms? - 7.
-When developing the required days of storage for a manure system for a livestock operation what are the considerations? - 8.
+When determining the required days of storage for a manure system for a livestock operation what are the considerations? - 8.
 Explain engineering involvement that should be required to build a liquid manure storage.

-9. Detail methods to avoid spills from backflow when pumping liquids 5 through an underground pipe from a lower to higher storage.
+9. Detail methods to avoid spills from backflow when pumping 10 liquids through an underground pipe from a lower to higher manure storage.
 Specify risks associated with each method.
-10. Describe the main reason(s) why manure application is a concern 5 for water quality in the Lake Erie basin.
-5 11.
-Answer the following multiple point question.
-Why "manure foam" in swine facilities is considered a danger? a.
-It contains approximately 60% methane by volume that is suddenly released when the foam is broken down. b.
-It contains lethal amounts of Hydrogen Sulphide that is suddenly released when the foam is broken down. c.
-It tends to block pit fans reducing or stopping minimum ventilation. d.
-All of the above 12.
+10. Describe the main reason(s) why manure application is a 5 concern for water quality in the Lake Erie basin.
+11. List 3 different ways to address possible contaminated runoff 5 from solid manure stored on a concrete pad 12.
 Using Section C Manure Nutrient Information (attached), fill in the 10 blanks below showing available N, P2O5 and K2O content of solid broiler manure in the year of application.
 To complete the calculation, assume the following...
-No lab analysis results are available for the manure generated on The manure is to be spread on Oct 15 and incorporated within 24 hrs of application kg/tonne of N kg/tonne of P2O5 kg/tonne of K2O 13.
+No lab analysis results are available for the manure generated on this farm The manure is to be spread on Oct 15 and incorporated within 24 hrs of application kg/tonne of N - kg/tonne of P2O5 - kg/tonne of K2O 13.
 What gases are commonly produced from decomposing 5 manure?
-Name two precautionary measures that should be followed to protect workers and livestock from dangerous manure gases. .
+Name two precautionary measures that should be followed to protect workers and livestock from dangerous manure gases.